 • Guillaume, Rollo’s heir.
 He is the great-grandfather of William the Conqueror.

-This makes Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland my 28th-cousin.
+This makes the late Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland my 28th-cousin.

 In 912 he divorced Poppa and married Gisele, the daughter of Charles the Simple3 5 6.